aibrite/jdash-docs/src/client/basic-concepts.md

 ```
 Above code snippet defines `hello-world` custom element which inherits from `jdash.Dashlet` class.

-You can also use this element directly inside yout HTML.
+You can also use this element directly inside your HTML.

 ```html
 <hello-world></hello-world>